Meet the Staff and Volunteers

 - Hosting the Amish Voice Conference Line on the first Sunday night of each month.

-David and Rachel Garwood, Staff
+Rachel Garwood, Staff

 Rachel helped manage MAP ministry's website while in high school and at college.
 She took over management of the website after getting married and moving to Columbus, Ohio in May of 2013.
 She is Joe Keim's daughter and enjoys being able to contribute to the ministry on a daily basis.